borisf/borisf.github.io/index.md

 Hi 👏, and welcome to my site!

 I am a Senior Software Engineer and a Tech Lead working as a Partner Engineer at Google.
-I guide developers at game companies on [Google Play Games Services](https://developer.android.com/games/pgs/overview) client-server integrations, performance optimizations and security.
+I guide developers at game companies on [Google Play Games Services](https://developer.android.com/games/pgs/overview) client-server integrations and Linux low level debugging.
 I enjoy the intersection of technology, problem solving and people.

 My expertise includes:
 * Tech - Java and C/C++
-* System - AI, Linux System Programming
+* System - AI and Linux low level debugging
 * Tech Lead - mentoring, public speaking, stakeholder management and customer facing

 I received my masters in Software Engineering and MBA in Marketing from [Reichman